lucendio/lecture-devops-infos/content/grading/_index.md

 * all formal requirements ([concept]({{< ref "/assignments/deliverables/project-concept#formal" >}}) &
   [implementation]({{< ref "/assignments/deliverables/project-implementation#formal" >}})) are met and the [process]({{< ref "/assignments/project-work#process" >}}) has been followed
-* at least one service - aside from the *application* - was provisioned by yourself
+* at least one service - aside from the *application* - was provisioned by oneself
 * `[3]` overall quality and impression, e.g.:
   - engagement
   - applied new knowledge